neal-ks/OptimalControlLGLI/README.md

 ## TODO List
 - ~~Minimum viable example Brachistrone or 1D analytic example~~
-- A better name, a lot of the obvious ones are taken
 - Add more example problems
 - ~~Make defining initial guess easier~~
 - Make code type stable